Abdullah0910/Health_Monitor_app-Azure-/README.md

 A lightweight Flask-based health dashboard simulating services in a POS system, with Prometheus integration and cloud deployment support

                                                          Features
---Service health simulation (POS_API, PaymentGateway, InventoryService) --Prometheus metrics on /metrics
+--Service health simulation (POS_API, PaymentGateway) --Prometheus metrics on /metrics
 --Health check on /health
 --Dockerized for easy deployment